-During the DISCOVER-AQ campaigns, the NASA P-3B aircraft which was equipped with a suite of in-situ atmospheric sensors systematically sampled the PBL and lower free troposphere, covering wide ranges of pollution levels, atmospheric stability, and local times.
+During the DISCOVER-AQ campaigns, the NASA P-3B aircraft, which was equipped with a suite of in situ atmospheric sensors, systematically sampled the PBL and lower free troposphere, covering wide ranges of pollution levels, atmospheric stability, and local times.
 The horizontal heterogeneities that confound the interpretation of conventional airborne vertical measurements were greatly reduced by spiral profiling.
 "Missed approach" maneuvers were also performed near some spiral sites to extend profiles to as low as 25 m above the ground.
-The PBLH was manually determined from vertical profiles of potential temperature, relative humidity, aerosol extinction, and the mixing ratios of water vapor, CO_2 , and NO_2 from the merged 1-Hz data.
-More details of this manually labeled PBLH dataset can be found in Zhang et al. (2020).
+The PBLH was manually determined from vertical profiles of potential temperature, relative humidity, aerosol extinction, and the mixing ratios of water vapor, CO2, and NO2 from the merged 1 Hz data.
+More details on this manually labeled PBLH dataset can be found in Zhang et al. (2020).
 The spiral profiles concentrate at a few sites that are highlighted for each phase of the campaign in Fig. 1d.
-Similar to the HSRL data, we also restricted the spiral profile-based PBLH between 1230 and 1430 LST.
-The distributions of PBLH in the four DISCOVER-AO campaigns are shown in Fig. 3b-e.
-Note the number of spiral profile-based PBLH data is much lower than HSRL-based PBLH, although their distributions in the same campaigns are consistent.
+Similar to the HSRL data, we also restricted the spiral-profile-based PBLH to between 12:30 and 14:30 LST.
+The distributions of the PBLH in the four DISCOVER-AQ campaigns are shown in Fig. 3b-e.
+Note that the number of spiral-profile-based PBLH data is much lower than for the HSRL-based PBLH, although their distributions in the same campaigns are consistent.